jdelamer/CSCI-531/lectures/drl/introduction.md

     :align: center
 ```

 #### Network Composition

-A neural network is composed os several layers, and each layer is composed of neural units (neurons).
+A neural network is composed of several layers, and each layer is composed of neural units (neurons).

 The $k$-th layer of a FFN receives the output of the previous layer $\mathbf{x}_{k-1}\in \mathbb{R}^{d_{k-1}}$ and computes an output $\mathbf{x}_k \in \mathbb{R}^{d_k}$.